Union organizer: Organizing in popular culture

 In the 2005 action movie Four Brothers, one of the characters is a former union activist who turns the bad guy's henchmen against him by informally organizing them against their boss based on the common organizing themes of a greater share in the profits and respect on the job.

 In the 1997 action movie Grosse Pointe Blank, Dan Aykroyd's villainous character pursues fellow assassin John Cusack in order to include him in a ridiculous assassins' union.

 These latter two movies use organizing as a plot device, though they involve black market businesses and are far-fetched for this reason.
 Nonetheless, they demonstrate how, absent a union's presence, the same issues arise in any vocation.
 Also, both of the movies take place in the Detroit, Michigan area, a city which has produced some great organizers.

 The 1992 production Hoffa, starring Jack Nicholson as famed labor leader Jimmy Hoffa of the Teamsters, begins the story where Hoffa's career began: organizing truck drivers and warehouse workers in and around Detroit.
 Jimmy Hoffa went on to become one of the most powerful labor leaders in U.S. history.

 The 1978 movie F.I.S.T, tells the same story of Hoffa's beginnings as an organizer and of his rise to power, albeit with more liberties taken.
-Sylvester Stallone plays Hoffa as a man with good intentions, dogged on both sides, by both sides of the law.
+Sylvester Stallone plays Hoffa as a man with good intentions, dogged on all sides, and by both sides of the law.

 Both Hoffa stories feature Hoffa as a tough "man of the people" and chronicle how his organizing swelled the ranks of the Teamsters.
 Hoffa was notorious for taking an "ends justifies the means" approach to organizing.
 Hoffa's legacy remains: his son, James P. Hoffa, is the current general president of the Teamsters.